Sentence Swap by Tamara Wilhite, a Horror Story

 “It is the afterlife.”

-Gods, Christ, Mohammed, Buddha, Shiva, L. Ron Hubbard and Gaia, they were insane.
+Gods, Christ, Mohamed, Buddha, Shiva, L. Ron Hubbard and Gaia, they were insane.
 I get to live free undercover while committed to something that doesn’t matter.
 Is this its religion?
 Instead of going to a monastery, it goes to prison for people?
 Or do they want my body to experiment on after I’m dead?
 Doesn’t matter if I’m dead.
 “I agree,” I said.

 “Confirm?” the alien’s voice whispered, layers of emotion or simply inhuman pronunciation that made me want to recoil.
 It was verifying, making me sign in blood, so that I couldn’t back out.

 “I agree to your terms, as long as I am not in prison.
 Just don’t get shivved on day one.”

 “I am careful,” the alien said.

 It held out its hand, the tentacle mass looking life a writhing column of worms.
 But it is following human protocols of behavior, I told myself.
 My attorney said to take it.
 I held out my hand, not quite willing to seize its appendage.

 When it seized my hand, the worms seemed to dig into my flesh.
 And the Yadeli began to reform, shifting, turning into me.
 It’s a shape shifter.
 That is how it got in here – it came in looking like a human.
 The alien’s attorney transformed a hand into the same weird shape, seized my other hand and transformed me somehow.
 The exchange of clothes after changing bodies was disconcerting, looking at my naked body on someone else, trying not to notice my new, unfamiliar, naked body.
 I guess I’d have time to get used to it.
 I joked the prison jumpsuit looked good on it since I’d already broken it in.
 It said nothing to me.
 I could only assume it had my voice.